percona/percona-server-mongodb-operator/source/openshift.rst

    .. image:: img/marketplace-operator-page.png
       :align: center
-      :alt: Percona Operator for Percona Distribution for MongoDB on Red Hat Marketplace
+      :alt: Percona Distribution for MongoDB Operator on Red Hat Marketplace

    Here you can "purchase" the Operator for 0.0 USD.